DylanCore13/osticket-prereqs/README.md

 <p>

-AFter it created you will have to copy public IP address and open remote desktop connection from start button or search it up.
+After it created you will have to copy public IP address and open remote desktop connection from start button or search it up.

 </p>